aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/04-dev-env.md

 to spin up VSCode or JupyterLab servers with which cluster resources can be dedicated (except for GPUs);
-all you need on your end is a machine with WebSockets, a browser and a terminal.
+all you need on your end is a machine with WebSockets, a browser, and a terminal.

 ## Recommended Setup